Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Expansion

 \section{$1/d$ Expansion}

-One of the earliest attempts to consider the effect of finite dimension away from the infinite dimension limit is the systematic expansion with respect to the hopping amplitude.
-This approach has been studied in other contexts, especially in the closely related CPA for disordered systems. \cite{Gebhard_1990,Vlaming_Vollhardt_1992,Uhrig_1996,Janis_Vollhardt_2001,vanDongen_1994} In such an expansion, the hopping term carries the factor of $1/\sqrt{d}$.
-Thus, an expansion with respect to the hopping regains the dimensional dependence at the expense of multiple sites.
-Work by Schiller and Ingersent has studied the case of two impurities for the Falicov-Kimball model. \cite{Schiller_Ingersent_1995} The approach has also been applied on the half-filled Hubbard model. \cite{Zarand_etal_2000}
+One of the earliest attempts to consider the effect of finite dimension and move away from the infinite dimension limit is the systematic expansion with respect to the hopping amplitude.
+This approach has been studied in other contexts, especially in the closely related CPA for disordered systems. \cite{Gebhard_1990,Vlaming_Vollhardt_1992,Uhrig_1996,Janis_Vollhardt_2001,vanDongen_1994} Since the hopping term carries the factor of $1/\sqrt{d}$, an expansion with respect to the hopping regains the dimensional dependence at the expense of including multiple sites.
+Work by Schiller and Ingersent studied the case of two impurities for the Falicov-Kimball model. \cite{Schiller_Ingersent_1995} The approach has also been applied to the half-filled Hubbard model. \cite{Zarand_etal_2000}

-The $1/d$ corrections can be recovered by considering the multi-impurity problem.
+The $1/d$ corrections can be recovered by considering a multi-impurity problem.
 For a single impurity ($n=1$) or a two-impurity $(n=2)$ problem,

 where $\alpha$ and $\beta$ label the sites for $n=2$. \cite{Schiller_Ingersent_1995,Zarand_etal_2000} The mean fields ${\cal G}^{(1)}$ and ${\cal G}^{(2)}$ are chosen in such a way that the impurity Green functions $G^{(1)}$ and $G^{(2)}$ coincide with the full on-site and nearest neighbor lattice propagators, $G^{\rm lattice}_{00}$ and $G^{\rm lattice}_{01}$: